Biblical Moments with Frank King

 Saturday Dec 03, 2022

 Christianity is based upon a personal relationship with God.
 That relationship is made possible only through faith in the Lord Jesus Christ.
 Sad but true, many churchgoers fail to ever move from the point of mere religion to relationship.
-In this episode, Frank King explains why religion is not enough.
+In this episode, Frank King explains that mere religion is not enough.

 The story of Judas the disciple should serve as a warning that mere religion is not enough.
 Think about it.
 Judas had the greatest Preacher and Teacher in the world as his minister.
 He heard perhaps every message Jesus delivered.
 He saw the miracles Jesus performed.
 But in the end, Judas died apart from God.